Interstitial lung disease: Medications

 The antifibrotics pirfenidone and nintedanib have been shown to slow the decline in lung function (as measured by forced vital capacity [FVC]) in those with ILD compared to placebo.
 Pirfenidone was associated with a 45% less decline in FVC at 52 weeks compared to placebo in a trial involving people with idiopathic pulmonary fibrosis, and was associated with a slower FVC decline in those with progressive pulmonary fibrosis.
 Nintedanib was also associated with a slower FVC decline and increased mean survival in people with ILD.

 The immunomodulator tocilizumab has a benefit in scleroderma associated ILD by helping to preserve lung function (as measured by FVC) at 48 weeks.
 The immunomodulators cyclophosphamide, mycophenolate mofetil and rituximab all showed improved lung function (as measured by % predicted FVC) compared to placebo in systemic sclerosis or scleroderma associated ILD.

 The inhaled vasodilator treprostinil (a synthetic prostacyclin which acts as a prostaglandin I2 analogue) is indicated in the treatment of pulmonary hypertension secondary to interstitial lung disease and is associated with improved exercise capacity as measured by a 6-minute walk test.

 Supportive care

 Those with ILD should stop smoking cigarettes if they smoke.
 Vaccinations against pneumococcus, COVID-19, RSV and influenza are indicated in all those with ILD.
 Short acting opiates are known to improve breathlessness symptoms in those with end stage lung disease.
 The opiate agonist-antagonist nalbuphine and morphine are also known to improve coughing in those with ILD and other end stage lung diseases.

 Prognosis

 The median survival in idiopathic pulmonary fibrosis is 3–3.5 years.
-In those who receive a lung transplant, the median survival in idiopathic pulmonary fibrosis is 5.2 years, as compared to 6.7 years in those with other types of ILD.
 However, prognosis varies widely depending on the specific type and cause of ILD; some inflammatory forms may stabilize or improve with treatment.
 ILD is associated with a 3-fold increased risk of lung cancer.
+Life expectancy after lung transplant is 5.2 years in those with idiopathic interstitial pneumonias (including idiopathic pulmonary fibrosis) and 6.7 years in those with other types of ILD.